rampatra/animatescroll.js/README.md

 About
 -----

 My name is Ram Swaroop.
-I am a Programmer as well as a Designer.
-I am the Founder of Compzets.com, have developed various other online applications and mobile apps.
+I am an app developer and a tech aficionado from India.
+I make apps/plugins for mobile, web and computer.
+Have a look at some of them at [ramswaroop.me](http://www.ramswaroop.me).

 This is my first jQuery Plugin and I hope you all like it.
 You are free to make more improvements to the code by sending a pull-request.